ZEISS/enterprise-wasm/samples/spin-dapr-dotnet/README.md

    - The project relies on the ASP.NET runtime for web application development.
    - You can download the ASP.NET runtime along with the .NET SDK.
 If you've installed the .NET SDK, the runtime is usually included.

+3. **Wizer 5.0.0**
+   - This was only correctly tested with the exact 5.0.0 Wizer version.

 ### build & run on AKS with Azure resources